Shuhei Hoshino

-Shuhei Hoshino (星野 秀平, Hoshino Shuhei), nicknamed Jumbo, is a Japanese professional footballer who plays as a forward for Singapore Premier League club Geylang International.
+Shuhei Hoshino (星野 秀平, Hoshino Shuhei), nicknamed Jumbo, is a Japanese professional footballer who plays either as a centre-back or striker for Singapore Premier League club Geylang International.

 Shuhei is the current all-time top goal scorer of Balestier Khalsa with 43 goals.

 Club career

 Albirex Niigata (S)

 Shuhei signed his first professional contract for the White Swans after leaving Ryutsu Keizai University.
 By late July 2018, and with 3 more months to the end of the season, Hoshino's 18 goal tally has helped the White Swans wrap up the 2018 Singapore Premier League title.
 Hoshino eventually scored 19 goals that season and won the Top Goalscorer award.

 Shuhei was also selected for the 2018 Sultan of Selangor Cup and scored in the match, which ended a 1–1 draw; with the Singapore selection losing 5–3 on penalties to Selangor.

 Busan Transportation Corporation

 On 13 January 2019, Shuhei joined Busan Transportation Corporation playing in the upcoming 2019 Korea National League season which is the third highest division in the South Korean football league system.
 On 4 May 2019, he recorded 1 goal and 1 assist in a league match against Daejeon KoRail in a 3–0 home win.